xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/installers/jersey-ext.md

 ## Recognition

-Detects known jersey extension classes and classes annotated with jersey `@javax.ws.rs.ext.Provider` annotation and register their instances in jersey.
+Detects known jersey extension classes and classes annotated with jersey `@jakarta.ws.rs.ext.Provider` annotation and register their instances in jersey.

 !!! attention ""
     Extensions registered as **singletons**, when no explicit scope annotation is used.